DOAJ/doaj/cms/pages/docs/faq.md

 - Our [API](https://doaj.org/docs/api/)
 - On our website

-Our metadata is collected and incorporated into commercial discovery systems, library discovery portals and search engines around the world.
+Our [metadata is collected and incorporated](/apply/why-index/) into commercial discovery systems, library discovery portals and search engines around the world.
 Here are some of them:

+- OpenAlex
 - OCLC
 - EBSCO products
 - Clarivate's Proquest and Ex Libris products